cbellinger27/Learning-when-to-observe/README.md

 # Learning-when-to-observe-in-RL
 This repository includes the code associated with the paper 'Learning when to observe: A frugal agent in a high-cost world' presented at ECML-PKDD workshop track: Simplification, Compression, Efficiency and Frugality for Artificial Intelligence (SCEFA).
-See the manuscript [here](https://arxiv.org/pdf/2307.02620.pdf)
+See the manuscript [here](https://arxiv.org/pdf/2307.02620.pdf).

 ## Background:

 The action-perception cycle in RL generally assumes that a measurement of the state of the environment is available at each time step without a cost nor a delay.
 In applications such as materials design, deep-sea and planetary robot exploration and medicine, however, there can be a high cost associated with measuring, or even approximating, the state of the environment.
 As a result, the practicality of standard RL methods is limited within settings where observations have high monetary, societal or temporal costs.
-This work builds on the active measure RL framwork proposed in [1] and formalized as an action-contingent, noiselessly observable Markov decision process (AC-NOMDP) in [2]
+This work builds on the active measure RL framwork proposed in [1] and the formalization of the active measure RL setting proposed in [2] as an action-contingent, noiselessly observable Markov decision process (AC-NOMDP).

 ## Hypothesis: